MMK21Hub/anything-watcher-py/README.md

 Start visualising the metrics by importing the example Grafana dashboard at [deployment/grafana-dashboard.json](deployment/grafana-dashboard.json) into your Grafana instance. -->

 ## Maintainers: Releasing a new version

+First, check [existing tags published to Docker Hub](https://hub.docker.com/r/mmk21/anything-watcher/tags) and decide what kind of version bump to make.

 Use the `release-new-version.sh` shell script, e.g.